Yunhan-Zheng/codingBlog/_posts/2017-03-21-bug-fix-in-project-page-url-structure.md

 tags: bug front_end
 ---

-As a newbie in front end development, I prefer learn by doing and researching instead of taking an online course.
+As a newbie in front end development, I prefer learning by doing and researching instead of taking an online course.

 The first bug in my personal site is because the [git hub page structure is incompatible with simply adopting jekyll](http://jekyllrb.com/docs/github-pages/#project_page_url_structure).